Harshal-25C/Online_Reservation_System_H_C_/README.md

 ## Features :

-- User authentication : Users can log in using their `MySQL username` and `Mysqlpassword`.
+- User authentication : Users can log in using their `MySQL username` and `MySQL password`.
-- CRUD operations : Users can perform CRUD operations (Create, Read, Update, Delete) on reservations.
+- `CRUD` operations : Users can perform CRUD operations (Create, Read, Update, Delete) on reservations.
 - Randomly generated PNR numbers for each reservation.
 - Easy-to-use command-line interface.